buk7456/FreeTX/doc/logical_switches.md

 # Logical switches
-These can be used to combine various conditions, compare values, etc. They are in essence user programmed switches.
+These can be used to combine various conditions, compare values, etc. They are in essence user programmed virtual switches.
 They produce an on/off output.
 <br>The available functions can be categorized into the following types.
 - Comparators (Greater than, Less than, Equal, Greater than or equal, Less than or equal)
 - Combinational (AND, OR, XOR)